 Create a running chore list to refer to on the weekends

-The weekends are a popular time to clean, but with all the things there are to do, it’s easy to become disorganized.
+Other tips for a clean and organized home is on weekends it’s a popular time to clean, but with all the things there are to do, it’s easy to become disorganized.
 Create a running list of all the projects and chores that are yet to be completed, and assign your family two to three tasks per weekend.

 Or change your cleaning habits completely